barbarer/py4e-int/_sources/functions/funcWithSetsAndDict.rst

 ==============
 You can use the following methods with sets.

-* union(other_set) - returns a new set with all the items from each of the sets
+* set1.union(other_set) - returns a new set with all the items from each of the sets
-* intersection(other_set) - returns a new set with just the items that are in both sets
+* set1.intersection(other_set) - returns a new set with just the items that are in both sets
-* difference(other_set) - returns a new set with the items in the first set that are not in the second set
+* set1.difference(other_set) - returns a new set with the items in the first set that are not in the second set
-* issubset(other_set) - returns True if the set is a subset of the other set
+* set1.issubset(other_set) - returns True if the set is a subset of the other set
+* set1.issuperset(other_set) - returns True if the set is a superset of the other set
-* isdisjoint(other_set) - returns True if the two sets have no items in common
+* set1.semmantic_difference(other_set) - returns a new set with the items that are in either set but not both

 .. activecode:: func_set_union_int_ac
     :caption: Set methods